Fighting for Investors

 - Failure to Supervise Broker.
 FINRA firms have a duty to supervise their registered brokers, and their failure to do so may form the basis of various legal claims against them.
 FINRA Rule 3110 states: Each member shall establish and maintain a system to supervise the activities of each registered representative, registered principal, and other associated person that is reasonably designed to achieve compliance with applicable securities laws and regulations, and with applicable FINRA Rules.
 Final responsibility for proper supervision shall rest with the member.

-This list is by no means comprehensive and all of the legal requirements of the above claims stated are not completely set out.
-This web site is not intended to give legal advice or create an attorney-client relationship.
-Please contact our securities lawyers for a free consultation if you believe your financial advisor broker may be liable under one of the above claims, or for other wrongful conduct.
+Please contact our Arkansas securities lawyers for a free consultation if you believe your financial advisor broker may be liable under one of the above claims, or for other wrongful conduct.